mattify05/boneager2/README.md

 ## Usage
 After setting up the code on VSCode, head over to [**this link**](www.google.com) to download the BoneAger model.
 Once it is installed, drag it from your Applications / Downloads folder into the bone_age directory contained in your GitHub repo.
+You will also need to download the model separately and replace the model (called best_bone_age_model.pth) in your bone_age directory.
 Below are a few images that can show you how to do this:

 (image1)